z505/goDLL/README.md

 Other ideas:
 * Try statically linking go code into fpc, instead of dll put the code right into the exe directly using .a files, and making an fpc .h equivalent (should be easy)
 * show its use also in a plain c program since not all people interested in go dll's are using fpc/lazarus
-* try come up with solutions to fix go runtime problems and unloading problems.
+* try come up with solutions to fix "multiple go runtime" problems (multiple go DLLs loaded) and "unloading" (of dll) problems.
 See golang open issues 11100 and 11058
   * https://github.com/golang/go/issues/11100
   * https://github.com/golang/go/issues/11058